guillaumerangheard/pico-cms-contenttype-plugin/README.md

 There are a couple of ways you can use this plugin:

 Let's say you have a JSON file called `database.json` and want it delivered as JSON.
 All you have to do is to rename it `database.json.md`, so it would be rendered by Pico, and upload it to your `content` folder, or any subfolder thereof.
+Now, when your users go to http://yoursite.com/path/to/database.json, they would get exactly what they expect, that is a JSON file.

+Now, let's say that you want `extensionlessFile` to be delivered as XML.
+All you have to do is to prepend a YAML header to it, as you would to any regular Pico page, and add a `ContentType: xml` entry to it.
+Then, when your users go to http://yoursite.com/path/to/extensionlessFile, they would get XML.